 Older nail files, like the ones made out of metal, are used rarely out of fear of splitting and therefore damaging the nails.
 The sapphire and Teflon files are sturdy and durable but have failed for the very same reason.
-Glass files which have slightly better opinion, are resistant to exploitation and easy to disinfect are recommended for home use – they work the best with a natural nail plate and the risk of shattering makes it unsuitable to use in a professional nail salon.
+Glass files which have a slightly better opinion, are resistant to exploitation and easy to disinfect are recommended for home use – they work best with a natural nail plate and the risk of shattering makes it unsuitable to use in a professional nail salon.
 One of the most popular choices are paper files – available for a good price and more durable than ever thanks to new technologies.
-With an application of new generation of coating, Indigo Mylar files are ten times more resistant to griding than standard files.
-They can't be harmed by water or disinfecting solutions – they can be used for a long time while meeting all required hygienic standards.
+With an application of new generation of coating, Indigo Mylar files are ten times more resistant to grinding than standard files.
+They can't be harmed by water or disinfecting solutions – they can be used for a long time while meeting all required hygiene standards.

 What do the numbers on nail files mean?